aflashyrhetoric/aflashyrhetoric.github.io/content/posts/workflow-tips.md

 ## iTerm

+- If you ever encounter complicated merge conflicts, it can be difficult to visually spot all the `CONFLICT` files in the terminal output. iTerm has a "Triggers" feature that will let you create a regular expression that, when matched against some text, can fire off an event.
+Navigate to Profiles > Advanced > Triggers > `+`.
+For the regular expression, simply write, `CONFLICT`, and select the `Highlight Text` trigger.
+Boom - whenever your next merge conflict hits, you'll see blips of red (or whatever color you selected) to mark each offending file.
+Happy resolving :thumbsup:
 - Learn how to create `.bash_aliases`, in addition to being convenient and making you faster, they reduce human error!
 - Use `CMD+D` and `CMD+SHIFT+D` to split panes.
 Too many of y'all don't use this, I don't know why.
 - Dump of brew packages: